ajmorton/swen_tourney/config/README.md

 ]
 ```
 **Validation**
-Checks that `submitter_extensions` has been updated from its default values, and that all names provided in in the list are matched by a username in `approved_submitters`
+Checks that `submitter_extensions` has been updated from its default values, and that all names provided in
+the list are matched by a username in `approved_submitters`

 ### email_config
 If the tournament raises an unexpected exception it will shutdown.
-When crash  report emailing is enabled then this configuration is used for the tournament to send an email via SMTP to provided recipients.
+When crash  report emailing is enabled then this configuration is used for the tournament to send an email
+via SMTP to provided recipients.

 **Fields**